 Show All Answers

-Yes, temporary storage containers also referred to as "PODS" are allowed.
-However, they must be within the property lines and may not be in the street.
+Yes, storage containers also referred to as "PODS" are allowed.
+However, they must be within the property lines, may not be in the street, and are intended to be used ONLY on a temporary basis.

 Yes, garage sales are allowed in Lakeway.
 However, directional signs or advertising signs are not permitted anywhere and all merchandise must be inside the garage or the home.

-Construction operations, including the delivery of materials and equipment, which produce noise disturbances, are only permitted between the hours of:
+Construction operations, including the delivery of materials and equipment, which produce noise disturbances, are only permitted between the hours of 8:00 a.m. to 7:00 p.m.

 The fines are set by the Municipal Court Judge, therefore you must contact the Municipal court at 512-314-7560 for information about the fine amount and making a payment.